AriGute/Secret-events-communication/README.md

 Two "clients" (clients is an instance of SEC class) need to connect each other (swap keys) befor they can send events to each other.

-At the moment the swap keys method is diffie hellman.
+The current method for swap keys is diffie hellman.

 Example can be found in `test.js` file.